Native plants

 Plant ID apps

-Usually these work by uploading a picture you took from a plant of interest.
-They match these pictures with online pictures of similar plants and give you the names and pictures of plants with similar characteristics.
-Make sure you take a clear picture with good lighting, focused on one single plant that you are interested in identifying.
+For better results on your plant ID app, make sure you take a clear picture with good lighting, focused on one single plant that you are interested in identifying.
 It’s usually easier to ID mature plants with flowers or seeds on them, but if that is not an option, pay atention to the details of the plant while you are in the field.
 Some small details of the plant may be the clue to tell one plant apart from other similar looking ones.
 Some of those details may include the color of the stem, presence of hairs on the stem or leaves, roots, size, the arrangament of leaves, leaf shape, etc.

 Some of the best rated plant ID apps include: